-The Director, Registration & Examinations reviews all deferral requests on an individual basis and exam deferrals are granted provided the circumstances which prevented a candidate's attendance at the examination have been appropriately substantiated through supporting documentation.
+Deferral requests are reviewed on an individual basis and granted provided the circumstances which prevented a candidate's attendance at the examination meet deferral criteria and have been appropriately substantiated through supporting documentation.

 Candidates are permitted to defer an exam only once.
 If granted a deferral and you decide to withdraw from the deferred exam, fail to attend the deferred exam session, or neglect to complete the exam registration requirements (e.g., submission of required forms) by the exam registration deadline for that deferred session, the examination fee paid will be forfeited; no further deferral or refund of the examination fee paid can be granted.